polybase/example-nft-metadata/README.md

 MNEMONIC="entire mnemonic seed phrase" // with the quotes
 ```

-## Compile and deploy your contract:
+## Compile and deploy your contract

 Before compiling your smart contract, add a new file named 1_deploy_contract.js in your migrations directory.
 Save the following script in that file.